 Widespread rainfall occurred across the north central catchment area in Victoria on 13 January 2011, including the Goulburn, Campaspe, Loddon, Avoca and Wimmera catchments.
-Some locations along the River Murray upstream of South Australia have received more than 100mm of rainfall over the past few days.
+Some locations along the River Murray upstream of South Australia received more than 100mm last week.

-Although the Bureau of Meteorology has issued flood warnings in some of these catchments there will be relatively minor inflows into the River Murray system and these inflows will not result in another flood in the River Murray system.
-Inflows from these rivers will not create a higher peak flow to South Australia but will extend the duration of higher flow along the River Murray.
+Although the Bureau of Meteorology has issued flood warnings in some of these catchments there will be relatively minor inflows into the River Murray system and these will not result in a high flood in the River Murray system as some of the inflows, particularly from the Campaspe River will be attenuated through the Koondrook Forest, which is the second largest River Red Gum forest on the River Murray system.
+Inflows from these rivers are not likely to create a higher peak flow to South Australia but will extend the duration of higher flow along the River Murray.